micmejia/bible-dump/NKJV/Mark/Mark 9.md

 But they did not understand this saying, and were afraid to ask Him. ## Who Is the Greatest?

 ###### 33
 Then He came to Capernaum.
-And when He was in the house He asked them, "What was it you [^f]disputed among yourselves on the road?"
+And when He was in the house He asked them, "What was it you disputed among yourselves on the road?"

 ###### 34
 But they kept silent, for on the road they had disputed among themselves who _would be the_ greatest.